 There’s no doubt that white vinegar is a household cleaning miracle, a great, non-toxic solution for keeping everything from hardwood floors to windows clean and gleaming.
 This does not hold true for the grout in kitchen and bathroom tiles, however; in fact, while vinegar will work great for cleaning tiles, the cement-based grout is alkaline-based, and will be dissolved by the acids in vinegar.
 The result will be yellowing, crumbling grout and, in the long term, a bathroom or kitchen reno you didn’t see coming.

 Don’t Over-Strain Closet Rods

 Storage is at a premium in many homes, and that’s especially true when it comes to closet space.
 Yet cramming as many clothes as you can into a closet can put excess weight on closet rods and the brackets that attach them to the wall, and will eventually cause those brackets to pull out of the wall and ruin drywall.
-Clean out your closet in 10 minutes by tossing out these 14 things.

 Pre-moistened supposedly “flush-able” wipes can be handy and hygienic, but it’s that “flush-able” part that’s a bit problematic.
 That’s because, when flushed, the non-woven fabric in these wipes can wind up becoming congealed with grease and other gunk that will lead to nasty clogs in pipes that will ultimately require an expensive visit from a plumber.